jakobringler/blog/content/notes/ML Sketching.md

 ![[notes/images/weighted-components-reconstructe.gif]]

-To recap: this working well with so few weights allows us to map from 64 input values to the 8 generator parameters instead of inputting 4096 float values.
+To recap: this working well with so few weights allows us to map from 64 input values (PCA weights) instead of 4096 float values to the 8 generator parameters.
 ## Data Overview

 This is all the data we have now: